What is HDR?

-Luckily, if you really want to get the most out of what Trey has to offer, you can go for one of his complete HDR courses - I have purchased a few myself and they are fantastic!
+Luckily, if you really want to get the most out of what Trey has to offer, you can go for one of his many complete tutorials - I have purchased a few myself and they are fantastic!
 My personal favorite is the Complete HDR Tutorial.
 If you go over there from one of the links I am supplying you, it helps me out as it is an "affiliate" link which gives me a percentage of your purchase.
 I do hope you don't mind!
 And if you are more of an ebook person, he has his entire ebook collection for one low price as well.

 Also, if you are a photographer that has been kinda stuck and want some inspiration, Trey released a video series called "Becoming an Artist".
 When it was out, you could watch the series free on a weekly basis, but now, you can only get it by purchasing the season.

 What about software?
 Besides knowing how to use Lightroom and Photoshop - at least a little, if you want to create beautiful HDR images, the latest software I have been using is Aurora HDR Software (for Mac and WIndows).
 It simplifies the mystery of HDR, has a ton of presets for you to use, and allows you to mix all sorts of effects on your photos.
 The best thing, is by getting the bundle, you get the software, plus Trey's awesome tutorial.
-If you have Lightroom and want to know how to use it, there are tons of free resources on how to get started with it - or you can get the tutorial I got which comes with presets and even how to use Lightroom to get that same HDR effect - without additional software!
+If you have Adobe Lightroom and want to know how to use it, there are tons of free resources on how to get started with it - or you can get the tutorial I got which comes with presets and even how to use Lightroom to get that same HDR effect - without additional software!